 Egeria aims to deliver against 6 capability layers:

-Support the leadership team for a governance program providing the ability to create common definitions and monitor the success of the governance efforts across the enterprise.
+Support the leadership team for a governance program providing the ability to create governance definitions, subject areas and governance roles and to monitor the success of the governance efforts across the enterprise.

 The implementation of a governance solution is focused mainly on the extension of the Egeria UI to support additional roles and functions.
 They make use of the services provided by the developer platform and may exploit additional content, utilities and connector implementations from the integration platform.